 $74,036,715

-Critically acclaimed, the movie received Oscar nominations for Best Actress and Best Original Screenplay, cementing its status as a modern classic.
+The film has earned critical praise, receiving Academy Award nominations for Best Actress and Best Original Screenplay, further solidifying its place as a modern cinematic masterpiece.

-Over time, it has developed a devoted cult following, thanks to its profound exploration of memory, relationships, and the consequences of attempting to erase pain from our past.
+Over the years, it has developed a passionate cult following, largely due to its insightful examination of memory, love, and the urge to eliminate emotional pain.

 Recommended: